tjsoftworks/JumpCloudAPI/README.md

 ## System Users

 The System Users section of the JumpCloud API allows you to add, retrieve, delete, and modify System Users.
-To add a System User to JumpCloud you must provide an email address and username.
-The System Users email will be used to contact the new System User allowing them to be *activated*.
-During activation the user will prompted to set their password, public key and a MFD(multi factor device).
-Adding a new System User will not grant them access to servers until they're associated to a Tag and a System User can be assigned to a Tag at creation time.
+To add a System User to JumpCloud, you must provide an email address and username.
+The System Users email will be used to contact the new System User, allowing them to be *activated*.
+During activation, the user will prompted to set their password, an SSH public key, and to set up Google Authenticator for Multi-factor authentication.

+Adding a new System User will not grant them access to servers until they're associated to a Tag, and a System User can be assigned to a Tag as soon as they're created.
+However, they will not gain access to any servers until they have activated.

 ### Modifiable properties